 PeakView’s LEM™ solution provides users with a fast, easy to use, 3D EM modeling capability from within their design environment.
 A single click from within the Virtuoso® or Laker™ layout views allows for designs with passive structures and interconnect to be automatically extracted for a complete 3D electromagnetic analysis.
 PeakView’s high-capacity EM engine supports complex multi-port structures and swiftly creates accurate EM models with corresponding views in the design library.

-The state-of-the-art electromagnetic technology provides unique benefits of fully automated design flow, fast simulation, accurate results, high capacity, advanced geometry processing and easy-to-use simulation settings that optimize users’ electromagnetic IC design performance.
+The state-of-the-art electromagnetic technology provides automated flow, fast simulation speed, accuracy, capacity, advanced geometry processing and easy-to-use settings that optimize users’ electromagnetic IC design needs.

 PeakView™ LEM for Layouts with Devices and Interconnect

 - Support for Advanced Process Nodes and Technology

 LEM™ provides support for advanced process nodes from 65nm to 7nm PDKs with the most up-to-date design rules and utilities (i.e. metal-fill).
 PeakView’s iRCX and ITF Parsers simplify importing PDK layer process information into the tool.
 All process nodes with any metal stack-up are supported in LEM™.